Nikon D7100

 The Nikon D7100 is a 24.1-megapixel digital single-lens reflex camera model announced by Nikon in February 2013.
 It is a 'prosumer' model that replaces the Nikon D7000 as Nikon's flagship DX-format camera, fitting between the company's entry-level and professional DSLR models.
-This camera is the first ever of Nikon, with no optical low-pass filter incorporated.
+This camera is the first ever from Nikon with no optical low-pass filter incorporated.
 At launch, Nikon gave the D7100 estimated selling price in the United States as US$ 949.95 for the body.